 Use GDS API standards

-GDS API data and technical standards guidance helps government departments and local authorities create robust APIs.
-The standards promote development consistency, increase efficiency, reduce costs and provide better digital public services.
+GDS API design guidance helps government departments and local authorities create robust APIs.
+The API data and technical standards promote development consistency, increase efficiency, reduce costs and provide better digital public services.

 How to host your API